-We face risks relating to cyber attacks that could cause loss of confidential information and other business disruptions.
+We face risks relating to cyber threats that could cause loss of confidential information and other business disruptions.

-We rely extensively on information technology systems to process transactions and manage our business, and our business is at risk from and may be impacted by cyber attacks.
+We rely extensively on information technology systems to process transactions and manage our business, and our business is at risk from and may be impacted by cybersecurity incidents.
 These could include attempts to gain unauthorized access to our data and computer systems as well as attacks on third party's information technology systems that we rely on to provide important information technology services relating to key business functions, such as payroll.
-Attacks can be both individual and/or highly organized attempts by very sophisticated hacking organizations.
-We employ a number of measures to prevent, detect and mitigate these threats, which include password encryption, multi-factor authentication, frequent password change events, firewall detection systems, anti-virus software in-place, frequent backups, a redundant data system for core applications and penetration testing; however, there is no guarantee such efforts will be successful in preventing a cyber attack.
-A cyber attack could compromise the confidential information of our employees, tenants and vendors.
-A successful attack could disrupt and otherwise adversely affect our business operations.
+Cyber attacks can be both individual and/or highly organized attempts by very sophisticated hacking organizations.
+A cyber attack could compromise the confidential information of our employees, tenants, and vendors.
+A successful attack could adversely affect our business operations, results of operations, or financial condition by, among other things, disrupting our collection of revenue, interfering with our ability to satisfy our financial obligations by restricting access to our assets, or causing inaccuracies in our financial reporting.
+We employ a number of measures to prevent, detect, and mitigate these threats, which include password encryption, multi-factor authentication, frequent password change events, firewall detection systems, anti-virus software in-place, frequent backups, a redundant data system for core applications, and penetration testing; however, there is no guarantee such efforts will be successful in preventing a material cybersecurity incident.